 Read `GPS Accuracy.
 Tools & Tips to Test Your Device` to find out how we test our devices for the gps accuracy.

 So you now know what GPS accuracy means and what are the key factors that influence it.
-To expand your knowledge even further, you may want to check GPS Accuracy for Skiing, Location Tracking Pains: Thou Shalt Test, Offline mode.
-Data Caching Approach For Travelling Apps and Pebble.
+To expand your knowledge even further, you may want to check GPS Accuracy for Skiing, Location Tracking Pains: Thou Shalt Test, and Pebble.
 How a QA Tool Translates Into Product Feature.

 For more information on developing applications with location tracking related functionality check out Location tracking applications page.